Utility stocks often get labelled as boring and ‘plain-vanilla,’ but dividend investors know the true power behind these compounders.

 It has consumer and business-facing divisions, with nearly 25% of its portfolio now invested in renewable energy products.

-Talk about a dividend performer; Canadian Utilities has increased its dividend for a staggering 49 consecutive years.
-It currently has an annualized yield of 4.44%.
+Talk about a dividend performer; Canadian Utilities has increased its dividend for a staggering 51 consecutive years.
+This gives Canadian Utilities the longest track record of annual dividend increases in Canada.
+It currently has an annualized yield of 5.67%.

 8. Emera Inc (TSE:EMA)